CortexIntelligentAutomation/docs/content/en/docs/2023.3/getting-started/on-premise/install-innovation-only/multiple-server-with-ha/prerequisites.md

 #### Port Requirements

-Cortex Innovation and Microsoft Service Fabric require a range of [firewall ports to be opened][Port Requirements] between the servers and specific services.
+{{% ctx %}} Innovation and Microsoft Service Fabric require a range of [firewall ports to be opened][Port Requirements] between the servers and specific services.

 If you are using Windows Firewall, some ports are opened during installation and others are opened dynamically as needed.
 If any other firewall is used, it will be necessary to add the rules described in [Port Requirements][] to open the correct ports.